 Double-click on quotation in the margin area.
 This opens the Coding Dialogue.
 Click on Applied Codes to quickly see which codes have been applied to the quotation.
 Click on the button with the minus (-) to remove a code.

-In the Project Explorer, the Code Browser, or Code Manager, right-click on a code and select the Delete option.
-In the Code Manager, you can also click on the Delete button in the ribbon.
+In the Project Explorer, the Code Browser, or Code Manager, right-click on a code and select Delete.

 Renaming and deleting codes are procedures that seem trivial, but understanding the scope of these operations can be a problem for new users.
 For both operations you must understand, that there is only ONE code, for example 'source of happiness: children' in a given project, even if you applied this code many times.